Early Assessment Program

 Math Reasoning with Connections (MRWC)

 Seven Valley High Schools are now offering Math Reasoning with Connections (MRWC).
-This course was developed by educators from the UC, CSU, and high school to prepare students to transition successfully to college level math.
+This course was developed by educators from the UC, CSU, and high school to prepare students to transition successfully to college-level math.
 This course is most appropriate for the student who completes Algebra 2 or Math 3, but may not be ready for Calculus.
-On many campuses this course replaces Pre-Calculus.
+On many campuses, this course replaces Pre-Calculus.

 Transitional Quantitative Reasoning (TQR) & Quantitative Reasoning